Skip to content

 Docs/read list-stories, get-story, get-variant, list-tags, list-modes, list-decorators, list-assertions, variant->edn, get-docs-markdown, explain-variant

-Testing run-variant, snapshot-identity, run-a11y, read-failures
+Testing run-variant, snapshot-identity, read-a11y-violations, read-failures

 Write, gated register-variant, unregister-variant, record-as-variant